Ski Day Potato Soup

 While the only thing I really want is something warm and homemade, the last thing I want to do is actually cook.

 If there were a better time for a crockpot meal, I don’t know it!

-Our friends made this soup for us when we visited them a few weeks ago (Thanks Heidi and Scott!) and I immediately reproduced it last weekend.
+Our friends made this Crockpot Potato Soup for us when we visited them a few weeks ago (Thanks Heidi and Scott!) and I immediately reproduced it last weekend.

 It’s simple, warming, and perfect for after a long day at work or play.